Smart Spending Tips

 Forget bottled water, purify your own

 Use the faucet or invest in a purifier or water treatment system.
-In essence all you’re paying for is the convenience of carrying the bottled water around.
-Statistic brain says if tap water cost the same as the cheapest water bottle, your monthly water bill would be $9,000.
+In essence, all you’re paying for is the convenience of carrying the bottled water around.
+Statistic brain says if tap water costs the same as the cheapest water bottle, your monthly water bill would be $9,000.
 What!?
-Solve that problem by investing in a re-useable water bottle to carry on the go.
+Solve that problem by investing in a reusable water bottle to carry on the go.
 Doing so will benefit both your wallet and the environment.

 Pack a snack for the kiddies

 If you have small children, then you know they always want this and that when they’re on the road.
 Never leave the house without first packing some snacks.
 Just as important it is to save cash for emergencies, always make up an emergency bag for the car so you never have to purchase anything while you’re out.
 Be sure to include a first aid kit armed with amenities like diapers, pull ups, change of clothes, medicine, water, sunscreen and rain gear as well.

 Ride to work or school with a buddy or a couple of buddies.
 That way your turn to drive will be less frequent, saving you tons on gas.
 If you can bike to work, ride on.
 In addition to saving money you will also be getting your daily dose of exercise.
 Don’t forget to park and ride the train or the bus.
 You will save on fuel, automobile wear and tear, and parking.

 Whoever said you have to leave home to have fun?
 Forget those nights out on the town and create your own Movie night or Games Night at the house.
 Not only will you save, it will also foster bonding.
 Rent a movie, visit the local Park, library, unearth the old fashioned Board Games, or snuggle up with a good book.
 Rekindle your relationship with the local library and rent books, movies and games instead of buying.
 These are great ways to have fun with the entire family without breaking the bank.